 Ira Robbins

-Ira Robbins was born in New York City in 1954.
-He first discovered rock music when his big sister made him listen to the Beatles on WABC-AM in early 1964.
-That summer, he was introduced to folk music at a lefty summer camp (where he was taught guitar by the music counselor, who was one of Julius and Ethel Rosenbergs orphaned sons), and went on to develop an abiding enthusiasm for blues and bluegrass.
-Then he heard The Who Sell Out in early 1968.
+IRA ROBBINS was born in New York City in 1954.
+He first discovered rock music when his big sister made him listen to the Beatles on WABC-AM in 1963.
+The following summer, he was introduced to folk music at a left-wing summer camp (where the music counselor was one of Julius and Ethel Rosenberg's orphaned sons), and went on to develop an abiding enthusiasm for blues and bluegrass alongside rock and roll.
+Hearing The Who Sell Out in 1968 made him a lifetime Who freak.

-Robbins first published piece of music criticism was a Doug Sahm record review in a paper called Good Times in 1972, for which he received the princely sum of two dollars.
-He then began writing album and concert reviews for Zoo World, followed later in the 70s by Circus, Crawdaddy, Gig, Creem and, later still, by Spin, Entertainment Weekly, The New York Times, New York Post, New York Daily News, Tower Pulse and numerous other periodicals.
+Robbins' first published piece of music criticism was a Doug Sahm record review in Good Times in 1972, for which he received the princely sum of $2.
+He continued by writing album and concert reviews for Zoo World, then Circus, Crawdaddy (Feature), The Music Gig, Creem and, later still, Spin, Entertainment Weekly, The New York Times, New York Post, Tower Pulse and numerous other periodicals.

 While completing a degree in Electrical Engineering in 1974, he co-founded Trouser Press magazine and kept that going for a decade, drifting from a writing/editing role to a writing/publishing role, learning in the process that no skills necessary to criticism apply to running a business, other than resolute cynicism.

-He was involved in the fledgling New York rock scene of the mid-70s, as a fan, supporter and incidental participant and is exceedingly proud of being cited in a Pete Frame family tree thanks to a genealogical connection to Blondie.
+He was involved in the fledgling New York rock scene of the mid-'70s, as a fan, supporter and incidental participant and is exceedingly proud of being cited in a Pete Frame family tree thanks to a genealogical connection of his little-known band Knickers to Blondie.

 In 1983, Trouser Press magazine spun off the first of a series of five well-received record guides, which Robbins edited and contributed to.
 He has also worked in some capacity on a number of other music books, either as a contributor, consultant, editor or researcher.

-Ira Robbins lives in Brooklyn with his third wife, Kristina Juzaitis, a graphic designer and magazine creative director, and their cat Bobo.
-His invaluable Trouser Press Record Guide was published in five editions and is now available online at www.trouserpress.com.
-He is currently Editorial Director of Premiere Radio Networks.
+Ira Robbins lives in Brooklyn with his wife, Kristina Juzaitis, a graphic designer and magazine creative director, and their two cats.

 Review by Ira Robbins, Phonograph Record, February 1975